ZapicInc/Support/README.md

 ## I don't want to read this whole thing I just have a question!!!

 > **Note:** Please don't file an issue to ask a question.
-You'll get faster results by using the resources below.
+You'll get faster results by chatting with the community.

-We have an official discord server where the Zapic team and the community of developers can answer you questions.
+We have an official discord server where the Zapic team and the community of developers can answer your questions.

 * [Zapic Discord](https://discord.gg/Kduh53S)